SahilMadridista/Matrix_Multiplication_Java/README.md

 # Matrix_Multiplication_Java
-This JAVA code will do matrix multiplication if the multiplication is possible.
+This JAVA code will do matrix multiplication if the matrix multiplication is possible.